High School Musical 3: Senior Year: Plot

-Troy and his father, Jack, argue about which college he will attend, and Troy drives to East High conflicted until he finally screams in anger in the theater ("Scream").
+Troy and his father Jack argue about which college he will attend and Troy drives to East High conflicted until he finally screams in anger in the theater ("Scream").
 Witnessing this, Ms. Darbus reveals that she sent in his application for Juilliard.
 Troy gets a call from Gabriella saying that although she loves him, she will not return for prom nor graduation.
 However, on the day of the prom, Troy visits Gabriella at Stanford and they have their own dance ("Can I Have This Dance?
 (Reprise)").
-Meanwhile, Sharpay prepares for the musical at East High, and Troy texts his teammate Jimmie "Rocket Man" Zara to be his understudy because he is going to be late to the show.
+Meanwhile, Sharpay prepares for the musical at East High and Troy texts his teammate Jimmie "Rocket Man" Zara to be his understudy because he is going to be late for the show.

 Kelsi and Ryan start the show ("Senior Year Spring Musical").
-As Troy and Gabriella's understudy, Jimmie performs with Sharpay and embarrasses her, although the audience applauds.
+As Troy and Gabriella's understudies, Jimmie performs with Sharpay and embarrasses her, although the audience applauds.
 Troy and Gabriella appear during the second half of the show and sing their duet together.
 Tiara betrays Sharpay, telling her she will take over the drama department in the next semester.
 Humiliated, Sharpay ultimately joins Tiara's performance and upstages her as payback.

-At the end of the musical, Ms. Darbus reveals that both Kelsi and Ryan have won the Juilliard scholarship, and Troy reveals he has chosen to attend the University of California, Berkeley to be close to Gabriella, play basketball, and perform in theater.
-Taylor reveals that she will be attending Yale University with honors to study political science, and Sharpay and Chad reveal they will attend the University of Albuquerque for performing arts and basketball, respectively ("We're All In This Together (Graduation Mix)").
+At the end of the musical, Ms. Darbus reveals that both Kelsi and Ryan have won the Juilliard scholarship and Troy reveals he has chosen to attend the University of California, Berkeley to be close to Gabriella, play basketball and perform in theater.
+Taylor reveals that she will be attending Yale University with honors to study political science and Sharpay and Chad reveal they will attend the University of Albuquerque for performing arts and basketball, respectively ("We're All In This Together (Graduation Mix)").
 At the graduation ceremony, Troy gives the class speech after being selected by Ms. Darbus, and everyone celebrates ("High School Musical").
-The six leads walk toward the stage and take their final bows as the curtain closes.
+The six students walk toward the stage and take their final bows as the curtain closes.

 Cast

-Additionally, Leslie Wing Pomeroy and Socorro Herrera reprise their roles from previous films as Troy and Gabriella's respective mothers.
-Dave Fox portrays Bolton's assistant Coach Kellogg, Yolanda Wood plays Chad's mother Jenny Danforth, and Joey Miyashima reprises his role as Principal Dave Matsui.
+Additionally, Leslie Wing Pomeroy and Socorro Herrera reprise their roles from previous films as Lucille Bolton and Lisa Montez, Troy and Gabriella's respective mothers.
+Dave Fox portrays Bolton's assistant Coach Kellogg, Yolanda Wood plays Chad's mother Jenny Danforth and Joey Miyashima reprises his role as Principal Dave Matsui.

-Stan Ellsworth plays Mr. Riley, Jeremy Banks plays a stagehand, and Todd Snyder and Tara Starling appear as the representatives of Juilliard.
-Ortega's dog, Manly "Little Pickles" Ortega, reprises his role as Sharpay's pet Yorkie Boi.
+Stan Ellsworth plays Mr. Riley, Jeremy Banks plays a stagehand and Todd Snyder and Tara Starling appear as the representatives of Juilliard.
+Director Kenny Ortega's dog, Manly "Little Pickles" Ortega, reprises his role as Sharpay's pet Yorkie Boi.